I wake up far too early every day … and it always starts the same way: I peek around our blackout drapes to see what’s passing by our window.

 Who could blame them?
 Wachau Valley is known as a particularly beautiful part of Danube, so much so that the Wachau Cultural Landscape has earned UNESCO World Heritage Status.

-This area could be called Austria’s Napa Valley since it is such an exceptional wine producing area.
+This area might as well be called Austria’s Napa Valley since it is such an exceptional wine producing area.
 (Not a cow in sight, though … so I will refrain from making any jokes about the two towns' odd-sounding names.)

 Dewi was on the Sun Deck as well, giving a very interesting narration.
 We learned fascinating facts about the passing landscape, the culture and history of the area, and more about the Danube itself.

 - Alexander the Great advanced his Macedonian empire to the Danube in 336 BC.

 - The Romans often used the Danube as a northern border for their empire.
 Many of their ancient vineyards can still be seen along the river.

 - The Danube later formed the northern border of the Ottoman Empire for centuries.

 - Durnstein Castle held Richard the Lionhearted prisoner in 1193.